You are not old enough to visit this site

 Now that we know how many cask types there are and how much variation there can be in fill levels, we are getting a good idea of the basics.
 But here is where it gets really interesting, where the magic happens.

 With this climate fluctuation, coupled with the fact that casks are not airtight, there is the phenomenon of evaporation, affectionately referred to as the ‘angel's share’.
 Both a blessing and a curse.
-This is how whisky matures, after all, a necessity, though for this, we must pay the angels their tax.
+This is how whisky matures, which is after all a necessity, though for this, we must pay the angels their tax.

 You can expect approximately 2% of the volume to be lost per year to the angel's share and approximately 0.5% per year of ABV loss.
 I stress these are approximations, as a warmer-than-usual summer will see a greater drop, and the earlier years of a cask's life will tend to see a high % drop, which tends to slow as the years go by.